netdata/netdata/docs/monitor/configure-alarms.md

 ### Silence an individual alarm

-Instead of disabling an alarm altogether, or even disabling _all_ alarms, can silence individual alarms by changing one line in a given health entity.
+Instead of disabling an alarm altogether, or even disabling _all_ alarms, you can silence individual alarms by changing one line in a given health entity.
 To silence any single alarm, change the `to:` line in its entity to `silent`.

 ```yaml
       to: silent